 Article 9, Section 24 of the State of Michigan Constitution requires that financial benefits arising on account of employee service rendered in each year be funded during that year.
 Accordingly, in the past, the Combined Plan had retained an independent actuary to determine the annual contribution.
 The actuarially determined rate was the estimated amount necessary to finance the costs of benefits earned by plan members during the year, with an additional amount to finance any unfunded accrued liability.
-However, until 2024, contributions are based on specific provisions in accordance with the Plan of Adjustment.
+However, from 2015 through 2023, contributions were based on specific provisions in accordance with the Plan of Adjustment.
+Beginning in 2024, the contributions are based on the actuarially determined rate.